 At the time of inspection in October 2018, the COSPEARL LAKE’s mooring lines had been in operation for over a decade, with very limited loss of performance over this time.
 Breaking tests on the spring lines showed a residual strength of 114 tons, retaining 87% of its original 130-ton strength.

 “During these ten years, lines made with Dyneema® fiber have exceeded our expectations by the clear performance over lifetime, efficiency and safety benefits they bring,” said Zhao Jin Wen, Vice President of COSCO Shipping Energy.
-“We are delighted to extend our relationship with long-term partner DSM and will apply lines made with Dyneema® fiber on further oil tankers.”
+“We are delighted to extend our relationship with long-term partner Avient and will apply lines made with Dyneema® fiber on further oil tankers.”